Azure/azure-powershell/src/Cdn/docs/New-AzCdnDeliveryRuleObject.md

 Rule1 1
 ```

-Create an in-memory object for AzureCDN DeliveryRule.
+Create an in-memory object for AzureCDN DeliveryRule

 ## PARAMETERS